privacygmail cleanupemail security

 • Your emails may be used to train commercial language models

-• No compensation or consent
+• No compensation, no consent

-• Potentially re-surface in AI outputs
+• They can resurface in AI outputs

-• Impossible to fully remove once trained
+• Impossible to fully remove once a model is trained

 Protection strategies:

-• Read privacy policies extremely carefully
+• Read privacy policies very carefully

 • Use tools with transparent subscription pricing